You don’t need to leave your house. Sell art online.

 - Hype the sale.
 Make it sound exciting.
 Michaels always sucks me in with canvas sales, because I’m afraid of missing out on an awesome deal.
 Think about how your favorite companies pull you in and mimic what they do.

 6. Have a plan for shipping.

 Calculating, charging, and arranging items for shipment can be a nuisance, but a little research goes a long way.

-When preparing to sell your artwork online, I recommend creating a test package with dimensions and weight for each size of art you plan to sell.
+When preparing to sell your artwork online, I recommend creating a test package with dimensions and weight for each size product you plan to sell.
 This way you can input the specs into your preferred carrier’s (FedEx, UPS, USPS, etc.) online shipping forms to get an idea of what shipping will cost.

 It takes a little bit of research to source the appropriately sized boxes and estimate costs, but it will prevent you from being surprised by shipping charges after making a sale.
 (Here’s how I ship my work.)